CHAPTER 1 Cape Town South Africa The Arrival by the Sea of Darkness 23rd of November 2015

-Tropical diseases are things we need to think about Andy, when it comes to us and Scratch, said Red.
+Tropical diseases are things we need to think about Andy, when it comes to us and Scratch, Red said.

-“The mystery of the rail trail is in the stars,” Andy replied as he sat on a barrel of drinking water on the ships deck.
-He then looked at sloops and schooners at sea.
+“The mystery of the Rail trail is in the stars,” Andy replied as he sat on a barrel of drinking water on the ships deck.
+He looked at sloops and schooners at sea.

-Andy I know most of these ships we see on the waters are slave ships, said Red.
+Andy I know most of these ships we see on the waters are slave ships, Red said.

 Red looked at all ships all around them, and the horrors on board, furthermore the choices the slaves had of death and slavery, the largest forced human migration in human history, and one tear was born in Reds’ eye for thousands and thousands in motion to slavery.
-Red spoke sarcastically, I was gonna make a time travel joke, but then my future self showed up and told me not to, because it’s a good one.
+Red spoke sarcastically, I was going to make a time travel joke, but then my future self-showed up, and told me not to, because it’s a good one.
 The joke was about the worlds restore point, so I understood and kept it to myself so I can be there again when I wrote it.

-Andy looked on and thought about the explorer Mungo Park and his mysterious disappearance or so called drowning in Niger, the fabled City of Tambuctoo aka Timbuktu.
-The meadows of gold, and Andy thought of Parks last words “I shall set sail for the east with the fixed resolution to discover the termination of the Niger or perish in the attempt.
+Andy looked on and thought about the explorer Mungo Park and his mysterious disappearance or so called drowning in Niger: Timbuktu, the fabled city of Tambuctoo.
+The meadows of gold, and Andy thought of Parks’ last words “I shall set sail for the east with the fixed resolution to discover the termination of the Niger or perish in the attempt.
 Though all the Europeans who are with me should die, and though I were myself half dead, I would still persevere, and if I could not succeed in the object of my journey, I would at least die on the Niger.”
 Andy thought about transportation once there, no servants but guides and horses, and the thought of his own death in Africa.

 Food from their homeland crossed their minds and stomachs again, and they remembered that slaves were fed foods from their homelands to ease the adjustments.
 Yam slips, millet, and melon seeds and to raise goats, chickens, and guinea hens were allowed.
 The Bermuda Triangle maybe the curse of the Trade Triangle, slaves, sugar and molasses to the Americas, and rum to Africa.
 They both looked at the ships anchor chains and thought they have not heard the sound of them in weeks.
 Andy and Red were thankful of life, and thankful for the ships chef, as they looked at the moon in its’ quarter light, and they both knew the sea gave no quarter.